Variables and types¶

 Logical and arithmetic operations can not be mixed.

-Lambdas have several options (see Functions), but from a high level they provide a sequence of statements and they have a tuple for input and a tuple for output.
-Lambdas also can capture values from declaration.
-Like strings, lambdas are always immutable objects but they can be assigned to mutable variables.
+Functions have several options (see Functions), but from a high level they provide a sequence of statements and they have a tuple for input and a tuple for output.
+Functions can have explicit comptime parameters and can lexically read visible comptime bindings from enclosing scopes.
+Like strings, functions are always immutable objects but they can be assigned to mutable variables.

 Range¶